KBGH

-KBGH, UHF analog channel 19, was an independent non-commercial educational television station serving Twin Falls, Idaho, United States that was licensed to Filer.
+KBGH (channel 19) was an independent non-commercial educational television station licensed to Filer, Idaho, United States, which served the Twin Falls area.
 The station's transmitter was located on Flat Top Butte near Jerome.
-Owned by the Twin Falls-based College of Southern Idaho (CSI), KBGH existed strictly as a means of providing telecourses and distance learning.
+Owned by the Twin Falls–based College of Southern Idaho (CSI), KBGH existed strictly as a means of providing telecourses and distance learning.

 History

 An original construction permit for a full-service station was granted to CSI on November 3, 1992.
-The call letters KBGH were granted on May 14, 1993.
+The callsign KBGH was granted on May 14, 1993.
 Although it was to be a full-service station, its permit specified a low-power 75.9 kW ERP signal.
-The station commenced broadcasting July 6, 1999.
+The station commenced broadcasting on July 6, 1999.

 KBGH was granted a construction permit to construct a digital television station on channel 18, on February 22, 2001.
 However, CSI had elected not to transition KBGH to a digital facility.
 On February 17, 2009, the original day of national digital transition, KBGH completely ceased operations.
 On March 31, 2009, the FCC officially deleted KBGH's callsign.

-Since the shut down, CSI has implemented a fully digital online telecommunication system, whereby students at distant sites can participate via the Internet.
+Since the shutdown, CSI has implemented a fully digital online telecommunication system, whereby students at distant sites can participate via the Internet.

-Paradoxically, if CSI initially had applied for a license for a LPTV station instead of as a full-service station, it would have remained free to continue analogue broadcasts after the original February 2009 deadline, though it would be required to convert to digital or close down by September 1, 2015.
+Paradoxically, if CSI initially had applied for a license for a LPTV station instead of as a full-service station, it would have remained free to continue analog broadcasts after the original February 2009 deadline, though it would have been required to convert to digital or go off the air by July 13, 2021.